mmiakashs/mmiakashs.github.io/index.md

 ---
 I am Md.
 Mofijul Islam, currently working as a Lecturer at the [Department of Computer Science and Engineering, University of Dhaka](http://cse.du.ac.bd/).
 I completed M.S. and B.Sc(Hons) in Computer Science and Engineering from the [Department of Computer Science and Engineering, University of Dhaka](http://cse.du.ac.bd/).

 My research interest broadly lies at the intersection of theoretical and practical machine learning to solve real world problems.
-Specifically, I am interested in working on research problems which are related to machine learning, optimization approaches, recommendation systems, natural language processing, social network analysis and interpretable machine learning.
-I also worked with optimization techniques to solve resource constrained problems in cloud computing.
+Specifically, I am interested in working on research problems which are related to machine learning, transfer learning, optimization, graphical probabilistic models, natural language processing, social network analysis and interpretable machine learning.
+I am also working with optimization approaches to improve the computational learning process and solve resource constrained problems in cloud computing.

 During my free time, I love to write code with background music and participate in hackathons, programming and software contests.
 I also like to travel new places.